Transcript

 00:01:12 element by giving it a background color.

-00:01:28 the top, and you can easily change the text color to something like cyan 400.
+00:01:28 And you could easily change the text color to something like cyan 400.
 That's looking great.

 00:01:39 Well, at the bottom here, there's a generated CSS tab.